 Read more about outdoor safety from the Electrical Safety Authority here.

 National Electrical Code (NEC)

 The National Electrical Code has specific requirements for the installation of outdoor circuits and equipment.

-- The products used must be authorized for the application by an approved testing agency, such as ULC in Canada.
+- Products must be authorized by an approved testing agency for the specified application.
+For example, ULC in Canada.

 - GFCI protection is required for all outdoor receptacles within 2.5m of grade

-- Receptacles in damp locations and that are exposed to weather elements (under protective covers, such as a porch roof) must be weather-resistant and have a weatherproof (weathertight) cove which will protect the receptacle whether or not a cord is inserted
+- Receptacles in damp locations, and exposed to weather elements must be weather-resistant.
+They should have a weatherproof (weathertight) cover to protect the receptacle whether or not a cord is inserted.
+This applies to receptacles under protective covers, such as a porch roof.

 - Electrical boxes that are surface mounted must be raintight/weatherproof.